george-berkeley-philosophy-of-science

 Reviews the work of historian and philosopher of science Thomas Kuhn.
 Kuhn was instrumental in initiating a historiographical turn for many philosophers of science.
 His work challenged prevailing views on the nature of science, especially accounts of scientific change.

-Nagel, Ernest.
+Nagel, Ernesto.
 The Structure of Science.
 Harcourt, Brace and World, New York, 1961.

 Classic introduction to the philosophy of science.
 Excellent on the cognitive status of theories of space and geometry.